Page images

 ONE OF THE SUITE OF THE FRENCH EMBASSY AT THE OTTOMAN PORTE.

-BRIDE-COURT, BRIDGE-STREET; AND TO BE HAD OF ALL BOOKSELLERS.
+BRIDE-COURT, bridge-strEET; AND TO BE HAD OF ALL BOOKSELLERS.

-The capital of the Osmanlis, or Turks, whether considered under the names of Byzantium, Constantinople, or Istambol, forms a noble groupe of truly interesting objects; and, to a traveller of taste and sensibility, presents recollections that strike the mind with admiration, and may be contemplated with pleasure and instruction.
+THE capital of the Osmanlis, or Turks, whether considered under the names of Byzantium, Constantinople, or Istambol, forms a noble groupe of truly interesting objects; and, to a traveller of taste and sensibility, presents recollections that strike the mind with admiration, and may be contemplated with pleasure and instruction.

 Its imposing situation, on the confines of Europe and Asia, produces a grand effect; while a continual display of the beauties of surrounding nature has a tendency to excite sentimental feelings, where every view is a picture bursting on the sight, in a soil covered with the richest luxuriance.